cucumber/docs/content/testable-architecture.md

 We want our tests to use some kind of in-memory stub implementation, instead of an actual database.
 From the perspective of the domain logic, the behavior looks exactly the same.
-To make sure that the stub works in the same way as the real thing, we need to have confidence, which we can obtain using ‘contract tests’.
+To make sure that the stub works in the same way as the real thing, we need to have confidence, which we can obtain using [contract tests](https://martinfowler.com/bliki/IntegrationContractTest.html).

 We can think of our database and our stub as two things that can be plugged into the same socket, or **port**.
 The application containing the business logic doesn't need to know it's talking to a stub rather than the actual database; it's simply talking to this port